 In this lesson, students will read about a Kansas child involved in a famous United States Supreme Court case.
 They will think critically to form opinions about equality, segregation, and integration, and will distinguish between fact and opinion.

 Supreme Court Justices Stephen G. Breyer, Sandra Day O’Connor and Anthony M. Kennedy discuss with high school students this landmark case that ended racial segregation in schools.
 They explore the background of the case, the role of Thurgood Marshall, how Brown v.
 Board of Education was decided, and the events following the unanimous ruling that said that “separate education facilities are inherently unequal.”
 A PDF lesson plan accompanies this video.

 Professor Clarence Taylor reminds us of the role African American soldiers played in the conflict—and the role their military service played in shaping the racial politics that followed in peacetime.
 This essay helps us appreciate the complexity of mobilization for modern warfare and drive home the impact of events on the world stage upon domestic affairs.
-Registration is required to view this resource.
+Free registration for students and teachers required to access resource.

 James Basker & Johnathan Holloway discuss the novel written by Mr. Holloway, Jim Crow Wisdom: Memory & Identity in Black America Since 1940.

 On May 17, 1954 the Brown v.
 Board of Education decision was made.
 This landmark Supreme Court decision declared that laws establishing separate public schools for black and white children were unconstitutional.
 The Brown v.
 Board of Education ruling overturned the Plessy v.
 Ferguson decision of 1896, which allowed state-sponsored segregation in public schools.
 To support teachers as they commemorate this important anniversary in their classes, the Share My Lesson team has selected a variety of free lesson plans, educational resources and classroom materials about equity, particularly in schools.